intelsdi-x/swan/docs/install.md

     * vim
     * wget

     [Glide](https://github.com/Masterminds/glide) is a tool for managing the vendor directory within a Go package.
-All dependencies are cached in the `~/.glide` folder (this direcotry is shared between virtual machine and host OS).
+All dependencies are cached in the `~/.glide` folder (this directory is shared between virtual machine and host OS).

 4. A running [docker](https://www.docker.com/) service and a running [Cassandra](http://cassandra.apache.org/) docker container, needed for storing experiment results.